 General Therapy and Spine-Specialized Therapy

 One of the ways to end pain permanently is to alter the back’s physiology by exercising.
-Exercising will make the back stronger, more flexible, and injury-resistant.
+Therefore, exercising will make the back stronger, more flexible, and injury-resistant.
 While a general physical therapist may try for weeks to use heat, ice, or ultrasound to mask pain, research has shown that doing so does not have any long-term benefits.
 Because of this, the majority of health insurance companies no longer cover passive, feel-good treatments that involve heat or ice.
 Presently, the insurance industry believes you can complete this task by yourself at home.

 The spine is a unique issue that requires specialized training.
 Every day, a large variety of patients with issues related to sore elbows, knees, or shoulders visit a general physical therapist.
 While general physical therapists are very adept at treating many sports medicine conditions, they frequently have very little knowledge of the most effective methods for treating particular types of back problems.
 As spine experts, we address a range of issues seen at the Southwest Scoliosis and Spine Institute.
 These conditions can be very complex and require extensive training in the field of spine care.
 For instance, a spine-specific therapist’s main objective is to get the patient started on a customized home exercise program during their first visit.
 The second objective of the therapist is to quickly transform the patient out of therapy.